 Biltmore Estate, Asheville, North Carolina

 Built in 1889 by George Washington Vanderbilt II, the 250-room estate has become one of North Carolina’s most visited tourist attractions, complete with ahead-of-its-time features like an indoor swimming pool and bowling alley.
+The gardens were designed by Frederick Law Olmsted of Central Park fame.

 Hay House, Macon, Georgia